 You can leverage different types of putaway methods like based on purchase orders or based on SKU or based on product types depending upon your business needs and orders.
 This leads to efficient use of storage space, cataloging, and prevents delays.

-• Begin by incorporating a Warehouse Management System (WMS) which can automate the putaway process by guiding workers to the optimal storage location based on space availability and item demand
+- Use a Warehouse Management System (WMS) to automate putaway by directing staff to optimal storage locations based on real-time space utilization and item velocity.

 It's crucial to standardize these processes to maintain consistency, reduce errors, and enhance overall warehouse productivity.